Doiwala: Demographics

-Doiwala Nagar Panchayat had a population of 8709 as per 2011, its administrative reach being the 1791 houses in the region.
+Doiwala Nagar Palika had a population of around 12,500 in 2025, its administrative reach being the 1791 houses in the region.
 Males constitute 53.5% of the population and females 46.5%, giving the town a sex ratio of 869, significantly below the national average.
 Doiwala has an average literacy rate of 90.1%, higher than the national average of 74.4%: male literacy is 93.8% and, female literacy is 85.8%.
 In Doiwala, 10.8% of the population is under 6 years of age.

 Government and politics

-Doiwala is an urban town which is administered by a nagar panchayat at the local level.
-It is divided into 21 wards, each of which has a locally elected councillor.
+Doiwala is an urban town which is administered by a Nagar Palika Parishad at the local level headed by chairman.
+It is divided into 20 wards, each of which has a locally elected councillor.
+Doiwala is also a constituency of Uttarakhand Legislative Assembly as 23- Doiwala.
+Doiwala constituency comes under Haridwar Lok Sabha constituency.

+Doiwala also has a Kshetra Panchayat(Block) headed by Block Pramukh under Zila Panchayat Dehradun.
+Doiwala Kshetra Panchayat (Block) has a total 38 Gram Panchayats in it which are headed by respective Gram Pradhans.

+Police and administration

+It has a local police station as "Kotwali Doiwala" headed by Inspector rank police official.
+The local administration of Doiwala is headed by a Sub Divisional Magistrate(SDM) Doiwala.
+It also has a Junior division civil court which is under jurisdiction of Dehradun District court.

+Hospitals and hotels

+It has a major speciality hospital as Jolly Grant Hospital 3 km from Doiwala.
+Other hospitals include Aryan Hospital and Government Hospital(CHC Doiwala).

+Hotel Vasdaa Grand in Lachhiwala, 3 km from Doiwala, Hotel MJ Aero Suites, Hotel KSS Inn, Hotel Padmini Palace all 3 km from Doiwala in Bhaniyawala.